 16. Distance learning only benefits one type of learning style

 With today’s technology, students can learn through podcasts, videos, lecture notes, slides, text, group discussions, or real-world experiments.
 The instructor and students aren’t limited to a classroom, giving each person the ability to study and grow in a way that suits their particular personality.

 17. The technology is too expensive

 The technology is largely cheaper than the cost to run a traditional institution.
-The cost of the software, Internet connection, and computer is a fraction of the cost of just one college level class.
+The cost of the software, Internet connection, and computers is a fraction of the cost of just one college-level class.

 18. eLearning prevents students from learning how to communicate